cskang0121/google-data-analytics-professional-certification-2023/README.md

 * In progress ...

 ## Credits
-> Special thanks to **Singapore Management University** for sponsoring this professional certification.
+> Special thanks to **Singapore Management University** for sponsoring this professional certification!